CharReek/Project-4-Blog/README.md

 * I went for a minimalistic design as i personally find that blogs can be very overwhelming if there is too much resent expecially on the home page.
 Due to this i decided to keep it very basic as to not overload that page.
 I choose to only have 4 blog posts presents on the home screen to ensure that users can find the most up to date post as soon as they load up the blog.

 ## Colour
 * I stuck to a very basic colour pallet to keep the blog clean.
 I went for black and white as these are contrasting colours and used #ccd5ae as a accent colour.
 I used the accent colour for the header and footer so that they stand out from the rest of the blog.
 I also used this colour for thing that are underlined to give it a contrast from the text colour.

-## Typlography
+## Typography
+* I went for a very clean cut font to go with the minimalistic design.
+I went with Open Sans for the body text as this is a very clear font that sint too thick that it gets mixed up with a header.
+For the headers i went with Oswald this was due to it beign a thicker clean cut font.
+It is easy to read and contrasts with the body font.

 ## Images
+* For my home page imagery i choose to go for a mix of product images and runway images.
+I then added a distored background in order to make the main image stand out and to add some more colour and interest to the homepage.
+By distorting the image and using it as the background the colours match the images perfectly i then added a noise filter on top of it so that the main image stands out.
+* The images for the whats hot section i decided to keep very basic as to not distract from the product.
+* Lookbook images are all my own images, i choose these as you could see the outfit fully which is the goal of the page.

 # Features